oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 Passwords were the default authentication mechanism for years, but passwords are notoriously insecure and [cause most data breaches](https://www.okta.com/resources/whitepaper/protecting-against-data-breaches/).
 Research shows that >80% of breaches stem from stolen or weak passwords.
 So it's time for something more secure.

-Passwords are one way to authenticate, but there are other options.
+Passwords are just one way to authenticate, but there are other options.
 Authentication factors break down into the following categories:

 <table>
 <tr>